axelpale/nudged/README.md

 ## API

-Nudged provides 7 estimators, one for each combination of translation, scaling, and rotation.
+Nudged provides 7 types of estimators, one for each combination of translation, scaling, and rotation.
 The ones without translation allow an optional fixed point where for the rest a fixed point does not make sense.

 ### nudged.estimate(type, domain, range, pivot?)